freetype/docwriter/docs/reference/ft2-raster.md

 <h4>values</h4>
 <table class="fields">
 <tr><td class="val" id="ft_raster_flag_default">FT_RASTER_FLAG_DEFAULT</td><td class="desc">

-This value is 0.
+<p>This value is 0.</p>
 </td></tr>
 <tr><td class="val" id="ft_raster_flag_aa">FT_RASTER_FLAG_AA</td><td class="desc">

-This flag is set to indicate that an anti-aliased glyph image should be generated.
-Otherwise, it will be monochrome (1-bit).
+<p>This flag is set to indicate that an anti-aliased glyph image should be generated.
+Otherwise, it will be monochrome (1-bit).</p>
 </td></tr>
 <tr><td class="val" id="ft_raster_flag_direct">FT_RASTER_FLAG_DIRECT</td><td class="desc">

-This flag is set to indicate direct rendering.
+<p>This flag is set to indicate direct rendering.
 In this mode, client applications must provide their own span callback.
 This lets them directly draw or compose over an existing bitmap.
-If this bit is not set, the target pixmap's buffer _must_ be zeroed before rendering.
+If this bit is not set, the target pixmap's buffer <em>must</em> be zeroed before rendering.</p>

-Direct rendering is only possible with anti-aliased glyphs.
+<p>Direct rendering is only possible with anti-aliased glyphs.</p>
 </td></tr>
 <tr><td class="val" id="ft_raster_flag_clip">FT_RASTER_FLAG_CLIP</td><td class="desc">

-This flag is only used in direct rendering mode.
-If set, the output will be clipped to a box specified in the &lsquo;clip_box&rsquo; field of the <a href="../ft2-raster/#ft_raster_params">FT_Raster_Params</a> structure.
+<p>This flag is only used in direct rendering mode.
+If set, the output will be clipped to a box specified in the &lsquo;clip_box&rsquo; field of the <a href="../ft2-raster/#ft_raster_params">FT_Raster_Params</a> structure.</p>

-Note that by default, the glyph bitmap is clipped to the target pixmap, except in direct rendering mode where all spans are generated if no clipping box is set.
+<p>Note that by default, the glyph bitmap is clipped to the target pixmap, except in direct rendering mode where all spans are generated if no clipping box is set.</p>
 </td></tr>
 </table>